coldrye-docker/coldrye-debian-verdaccio/README.md

 ## Description

-This packages https://github.com/verdaccio/verdaccio using the most recent tag based on coldrye/debian-nodejs:4-x-*-latest.
+This packages the most rececent verdaccio from npm based on coldrye/debian-nodejs:4-x-*-latest.

 ## Image Releases